parispittman/community/committee-steering/governance/sig-governance.md

   - Defined in `SECURITY_CONTACTS` files, this is only relevant to the root file in the repository.
 Template [SECURITY_CONTACTS]

 ## Organizational Management
+*all of the above guidelines including the following:*

-- SIG meets bi-weekly on zoom with agenda in meeting notes
+- SIG meets no less than once every three weeks on zoom with agenda in meeting notes
   - *SHOULD* be facilitated by chairs unless delegated to specific Members
 - SIG overview and deep-dive sessions organized for KubeCon/CloudNativeCon
   - *SHOULD* be organized by chairs unless delegated to specific Members